 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.

-This was followed by another letter from the War Department about Fay.
+Within days to a week, the telegram was followed by a letter from the War Department.

 Interned in the Philippine Islands

 Via New York, New York